ShyFoxYT/FurChat/README.md

-# Currently not be updated due to lack of material and money.
-- Want to help to get the project back on track?
-Click [here](https://www.furchat.de/help-me-to-build-furchat).
-Due to lack of money I probably can't keep the servers and the website FurChat.de up and running for a big amount of time.
-When I'll pickup the Project once again is not said yet.

 # Welcome to the official repository of FurChat
 In this repo will be for all the open source code of the app.